-This is post number 6 in a series of posts on sex and gender.
-The purpose of this post is to provide some evidence that concerns the first test of theory (X).
-Again theory (X) says that disparities between men and women imply discrimination and a lessening of disparities is caused by a lessening of discrimination due to pressures of government, the feminist movement, or a general increase in enlightenment.
+This is the 4th entry in a series of posts on sex and gender.
+The theory that men and women are essentially identical except for genitalia (what I have called Theory X) implies disparities between men and women are mostly caused by sexism and unfair discrimination.
+Pressures from government, the feminist movement, or a general increase in enlightenment are often assumed to assuage such disparate results in occupation and income between men and women.
 The first test of theory (X) put in slightly clearer terms from the first post is:

 If gender disparities diminish when feminism and anti-discrimination laws increase then theory (X) seems to be valid.
 If gender disparities change despite anti-discrimination laws and feminist movements then theory (X) does not seem to have explanatory power.

-This test requires empirical data.
-Some data is provided in the book Economic Facts and Fallacies by Thomas Sowell.
-Sowell examines data from higher education and professional occupations.
+The book Economic Facts and Fallacies by Thomas Sowell provides empirical evidence against theory X. Sowell examines data from higher education and professional occupations.
 Sowell writes, "the proportion of women in the professions and other high-level positions was greater during the first decades of the twentieth century than in the middle of the twentieth century” and all of this was before either anti-discrimination laws or the rise of the feminist movement."
 Sowell shows that as anti-discrimination laws and feminist movements increased, the number of women in higher education and professional occupations decreased.
 He cited the following data for evidence:

 - The proportion of women among the people listed in Who's Who in America in 1902 was more than double the proportion in 1958.